rumya0/Yelp-BA/README.md

 Of these cities, the cities that has similar demographics & academic settings as Cambridge are:
 #### Phoenix, Pittsburgh, Charlotte, Cleveland, Mesa, Tempe, Madison, Missisauga, Glendale

-A subset of the dataframe containing restaurants only from the above mentioned cities was then created.
-This dataset contains TopTierRestaurants in CitiesLikeCambridge:
+A subset of the TopTierRestaurant dataframe containing restaurants only from Cities like Cambridge was then created.
+We will call this dataset 'TopTierRestaurants in CitiesLikeCambridge' (Yes, it is a long name, but doesn't it bring home the whole point!)

 The dataframe contains an index called 'categories'.
 The 'categories' index is a [list] of descriptive words of each restaurant (describing the type of restaurant).
-We will use this 'categories' index to assess the type of TopTierRestaurants in CitiesLikeCambridge:
+We will use this 'categories' index to assess the type of restaurants in the 'TopTierRestaurants in CitiesLikeCambridge' dataset:

 ![categorylist](images/catlist.JPG)